-About the Fastly WAF rule management interface (legacy)
+About the Fastly WAF rule management interface (original)

 The Fastly WAF rule management interface provides visibility and management for rules enabled on a WAF associated with a Fastly service.
 If you've been assigned the role of engineer or superuser, you can use the rule management interface to inspect the details of WAF rules, search and filter by rule ID or category, manage thresholds and scores, change rule modes, and deploy changes into production.

 The Fastly WAF rule management interface currently has the following limitations:

 - You can disable threshold rules, which is not recommended.
 We don't recommend disabling these because it removes categories of protection from your WAF.